December 4, 2023 NHTSA CAMPAIGN NUMBER: 23V814000

 alleging the headlamp aim adjusted downward automatically while driving at high speeds.

-June 2023 through July 2023 – During the investigation, Nissan discovered the vehicle tilt
+June 2023 through July 2023 – During the investigation, Nissan

 offset of the Adaptive Front-Light System (AFS) feature was inadvertently mis-configured